-In one study, overweight people who drank vinegar (diluted with other liquid) lost weight at a slightly faster rate.
+In one study, overweight people who drank 1 or 2 ounces of vinegar (diluted with other liquid) lost weight at a slightly faster rate.
 And they lost belly fat.
-But there’s no evidence that lots of vinegar will help you drop lots of pounds, or do it quickly.
+But there’s no evidence that lots of vinegar will help you drop lots of kilos or do it quickly.

 Lower Blood Sugar

 Vinegar can help someone with diabetes control the amount of glucose in their blood after a meal as well as their A1c, a measure of “average” blood sugar for the past few months.
 A couple of teaspoons in water or food at mealtime works best.
 High blood sugar over time can lead to heart disease, kidney disease, stroke, and blindness.

 Vinegar can also help keep insulin levels lower after you eat.
 Your cells need this hormone to take glucose from your blood to use for energy.
 But too much insulin released too often can make your body less sensitive to it — a condition called insulin resistance that can lead to type 2 diabetes or make it worse.